mucthecoder/Event_And_Activities_App/README.md

 ## Technologies Used

-- **Frontend**: React.js with Tailwind CSS or Material-UI for rapid and consistent UI development.
+- **Frontend**: Flutter for building a cross-platform mobile application with a responsive and modern UI.
-- **Backend**: Node.js with Express.js to create a scalable and efficient API layer.
+- **Backend**: Azure services for hosting, managing APIs, and handling databases with scalability and security.
 - **Database**: MongoDB to manage and store all event, user, and ticketing data.
-- **Hosting**: Cloud-based hosting solution for reliable and scalable deployment.
+- **Hosting**: Azure App Services for reliable and scalable deployment.
-- **Security**: Implementation of secure authentication and authorization mechanisms.
+- **Security**: Azure Active Directory for secure authentication and authorization mechanisms.

 ## How to Run the Project